lakwli/memorieswalk/docs/To-solution/textbox.md

 # T

 You're building a focused, memory-sharing app with a canvas-based experience for personal storytelling through photos and annotations.
+Based on the requirement in/workspace/docs/To-solution/textbox.md, start with Core Features for Textbox (MVP-Level), left the Optional but Differentiating (Delightful Features) for later. and please check the /workspace/src/components/canvas on textbox element, renderer, and tool, and also check the /workspace/src/pages/MemoryEditorPage.jsx as the main control of the memory editor page to adding textbox into canvas, and /workspace/src/services/memoryService.js responsible to call the backend for saving, and /workspace/server/routes/memory.js for saving into DB, and /workspace/database/schema.sql for db schema.
+Please advise your overall plan for the changes.

 ---